defenseunicorns/delivery-aws-iac/examples/complete/README.md

 ## Deploy/Destroy

 See the [examples README](../README.md) for instructions on how to deploy/destroy this example.
-The make targets for this example are either `ci-test-common` or `ci-test-complete-govcloud`.
+The make targets for this example are either `test-ci-complete-insecure` or `test-release-complete-secure`.

 ## Connect